SPEAR-1: Scaling Beyond Robot Demonstrations via 3D Understanding: Method

 Our approach considers the architecture of recent robotics foundational models that are based on VLMs, pretrained on large corpora of internet-scale text-image data The architecture of those models usually consists of a vision encoder, a vision-to-text-embedding feature projector, and a LLM.
 The majority of the tasks on which VLMs are usually trained are limited to 2D \citep{beyer2024paligemma, llava, karamcheti2024prismatic}.
 To extend the capabilities of a pretrained VLM to 3D understanding, we propose (1) extending the model architecture by adding a monocular depth encoder and (2) training the VLM on VQA tasks that require explicit 3D reasoning.

 \textbf{SPEAR-VLM Architecture}.
 Our model builds on PaliGemma \citep{beyer2024paligemma} as backbone, but the same method can be used with any late-fusion VLM \cite{Alayrac2022FlamingoAV, liu2024visual, driess2023palme}.
 PaliGemma consists of three main components: (1) a SigLIP \textbf{visual encoder} \citep{zhai2023siglip}, (2) a linear \textbf{projector} that maps the visual tokens predicted by the visual encoder to the language model input space and (3) a Gemma \textbf{language model} \citep{team2024gemma}.
 To enable the model to perceive accurate depth, we integrate the MoGe \citep{wang2024moge} depth encoder as an additional vision encoder.
-We choose MoGe due to its affine-invariant modeling approach, capable of fitting cameras with different intrinsics.
-Our intuition is that affine-invariant depth should generalize better across environments thus being better suited for learning generalist robot control.
-Similar to the MoGe decoder inputs, we concatenate the intermediate features from the last 4 layers of the MoGe ViT encoder along the feature dimension and project them to the LLM embedding space via a randomly-initialized linear projector.
+We choose MoGe due to its affine-invariant modeling approach, capable of outputing 3D point clouds or depth, even \emph{when camera intrinsics are unknown} Similar to the MoGe decoder inputs, we concatenate the intermediate features from the last 4 layers of the MoGe ViT encoder along the feature dimension and project them to the LLM embedding space via a randomly-initialized linear projector.
 The visual input to the LLM consists of the averaged outputs of the SigLIP and MoGe projectors.
 To encode 3D information into text we extend the PaliGemma tokenizer with $N = 1024$ 3D tokens (see \cref{fig:3dvlm} and Appendix \ref{subsec:app-depth-tokens}).

 \textbf{3D pretraining tasks}.
 Given the above architecture, we propose a pre-training scheme to enable the model to leverage the depth information in MoGe's encoder features and acquire 3D spatial understanding capabilities.
 To embed as much control-relevant 3D knowledge in the \mnamevlm as possible, we design VQA tasks inspired by the embodied tasks a VLA needs to learn, \eg \textit{'Output the vertices of the 3D bounding box of object X'} or \textit{'Output the $xyz$ components of the distance between object X and object Y'}.
 These VLM pre-training tasks ensure learning semantic 3D localization, object-to-object spatial relations, and 3D coordinate system geometry (\cref{fig:3dvlm}).
 For a full list of question-answer pairs, see Appendix \ref{subsec:app-vlm-vqa-tasks}.